 Citizens from across India and the world mobilized resources to support the flood-affected population.
-Online crowd funding campaigns, initiated by citizens, raised significant funds that channeled relief were into and rehabilitation efforts.
+Online crowd funding campaigns, initiated by citizens, raised significant funds that were channeled into relief and rehabilitation efforts.
 This showcased the potential of collective citizen action in addressing large-scale disasters.